YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 When pinetry-gtm.sh finds the environment variable $ydb_passwd defined and an executable YottaDB, it runs the pinentry.m program which provides GnuPG with the keyring password from the obfuscated password.
 Otherwise, it calls /usr/bin/pinentry.

 The custom pinentry program uses a YottaDB external call.
 Each YottaDB application that uses encryption must define the environment variable GTMXC_gpgagent to point to the location of gpgagent.tab.
-By default, the reference implementation places gpgagent.tab in the $ydb_dist/plugin/ directory. gpgagent.tab is an external call table that pinentry.m uses to create a a YottaDB pinentry function.
+By default, the reference implementation places gpgagent.tab in the $ydb_dist/plugin/directory. gpgagent.tab is an external call table that pinentry.m uses to create a YottaDB pinentry function.

 Direct the gpg-agent to use its standard Unix domain socket file, $GNUPGHOME/S.agent, when listening for password requests.
 Enabling the standard socket simplifies the gpg-agent configuration.
 Enable the standard socket by adding the following configuration option to $GNUPGHOME/gpg-agent.conf.